jonathanhogg/flitter/docs/physics.md

 at their initial velocity (or remain fixed at their initial position).
 However, particles with zero mass will still be considered when computing forces on other particles.

-> **A note on "easing"**
->
-> Starting a simulation with forces immediately applied can cause wild
-> instability due to massive forces being computed.
-This applies particularly
-> when using a collision force applier and particle starting positions that may
-> overlap.
-To avoid this, all forces can be "eased"-in with the `ease`
-> attribute.
-This specifies an amount of simulation time to linearly ramp up
-> the strength of the force applier, giving an amount of time for particles to
-> settle into a more stable position.

 ### `!anchor`